Revolutionary-Games/Thrive/doc/style_guide.md

   descriptive name for a branch that uses underscores to separate words.

-- When creating a pull request, include the "closes" keyword followed by the issue number that will be closed when the pull request is accepted.
-Example: "closes #1234".

-- If you need to alter code for an issue, don't create a new pull request.
-Existing pull requests can be updated.
-Simply push further commits to the same branch.

 - Commit early and frequently, even if the code doesn't run or even compile.
 It is recommended to use an interactive program for staging parts of files.
 So even if you have unrelated changes within the